 Members of the organisation or governing body may call for a vote of no confidence, in the hope of putting a person or persons in a position where they will resign from the governing body.
-Unless it meets the requirements of any statutory removal provisions or provisions in the governing document, such a vote has no meaning legally and there is no obligation on the person to resign, even if 100% of those voting say they have no confidence.
+Unless it meets the requirements of any statutory removal provisions or provisions in the governing document, such a vote has no meaning legally and there is no obligation on the person to resign, even if 100 per cent of those voting say they have no confidence.

-This article is based on an extract from the recently published third edition of the Russell-Cooke Voluntary Sector Legal Handbook.

-The Russell-Cooke Voluntary Sector Legal Handbook is written by James Sinclair Taylor and other partners at Russell-Cooke, edited by Sandy Adirondack and published by DSC.
+This article is based on an extract from the recently published third edition of the Russell-Cooke Voluntary Sector Legal Handbook written by James Sinclair Taylor and other partners at Russell-Cooke and published by DSC.